xmen4xp/orch-utils/tenancy-manager/README.md

 2. Run linters with the `make lint` command.

+   NOTE: As of now, `make lint` command returns errors.
+This will be fixed soon.

 3. Run the unit tests with the `make test` command.

-4. Build the code with the `make build` command.
+4. Build the code with the `make build` command to create the docker image.

 ## Contribute